kew222/Self-Targeting-Spacer-Searcher/README.md

 `python STSS.py --search "Escherichia coli"`

 Note that the quotes will be required for multi-word terms.
 Also, the search term is used to search the [organism] tag on NCBI (Genomes).
-That is, the example search string on NCBI would be: "Escherichia coli[organism]"
+That is, the example search string on NCBI would be: "Escherichia coli[organism]" Thus, specific strains cannot be searched this way, only down to the species level.

 Alternatively, the user could determine the genomes he/she wants to search and download them (the input is required to be fasta formatted!).
 In that case, STSS can be given a directory containing genomes to search in: